Summer Work

 - Who was Gandhi?, Dana Meachen Rau

-- Math 5 - Summer Solutions Math 5
+- Math 5 – Summer Solutions Intermediate A (IA)

-- Accelerated and Honors Math 5 - Summer Solutions Math 6
+- Accelerated and Honors Math 5 – Summer Solutions Intermediate B (IB)

 Rising Seventh Grade

-Summer Reading: Students at PBDA are lifelong readers, and our goal is to foster a love of reading in all our students.
-Students entering grades 6-9 are asked to take the following pledge to guide their summer reading:
+Students at PBDA are lifelong readers, and our goal is to foster a love of reading in all our students.
+Students entering grades 6-8 are asked to take the following pledge to guide their summer reading:

 - Read a book about a character who doesn’t look like me or live like me.